Fact-checking Sen. Rubio's criticism of Dr. Fauci - KVIA

 “Dr. Fauci lied about masks in March,” Rubio tweeted on Sunday morning.
 “Dr. Fauci has been distorting the level of vaccination needed for herd immunity.”

 Facts First: Rubio’s claims are false and misleading.
 Fauci did not lie about masks.
 Though Fauci, along with several other US health leaders, did initially advise people not to wear masks, his guidance evolved along with the scientific community’s understanding of the coronavirus.
-Similarly, Fauci has insisted any change in the numbers he’s provided regarding herd immunity is due in large part to new science and representative of the fact that there’s a range of estimates for the necessary level.
+Similarly, Fauci has insisted any change in the numbers he’s provided regarding herd immunity is due in part to new science, not just polling, and representative of the fact that there’s a range of estimates for the necessary level.

 On vaccines

-Note: UPDATE: This article has been updated to reflect Fauci’s past comments on masks and current position on herd immunity.